 The formatting requirements for code sections are very specific and unlike any other documents I work with.
 Is there a template I can use?
-Yes, the template can be found on Legal's Sharepoint page.
+Yes, the template can be found in the ACJA folder on the "X" drive.

 The section numbers and titles of the model code section and model legislative amendment don't match any numbers or titles on the ACJA outline.
 Aren't these actual code sections?
 No, these are "made up" sections designed to show the layout and formatting.